 Anyone for apple biscuits?
 From glorious weather, to weather that you can hardly stand up in because the wind has boon blowing so hard.
-These two extremes are a complete sample of winter life.
-This last week I have found that I have only been outside to do the bare necessities and that I have opted for the kitchen.
+These two extremes are a complete sample of winter gardening.
+This last week I have found that I have only been outside to do the bare necessities and that I have opted for cooking autumn recipes in the warmth of my kitchen.

 These biscuits are delicious at tea time with a nice cup of tea or you can use them to jazz up a bowl of ice cream.

 6oz (175g) butter – soft is better

 ½ tsp salt

 2 cooking apples